MJOAN/Trivia-Game/README.md

 ## Overview

-Here I created a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
-Be sure to layout this app with valid HTML and stylish CSS.
+Here I created a Trivia game using JavaScript for the logic and jQuery to manipulate HTML, based on Coding Boot Camp (C) 2016 template code.

 ![Basic](screenshot1.png)
 ![Basic](screenshot2.png)